maczg/fanet-operator/README.md

 equipped with computing capabilities.
 This operator introduces drones as first-class citizens within a Kubernetes cluster and provides mechanisms to deploy containerized network services on them.

+## Disclaimer ⚠
+This project is a proof-of-concept implementation for research and educational purposes.
+The implementation is lacking of real drone metrics collection and other production-grade features.
+Currently, metrics like battery levels, latencies and computing capabilities are mainly static and must be patched manually.

 ## (Wanted) Features

 - **Energy-aware scheduling** based on battery levels and consumption rates